Range Rover Evoque review

-The Range Rover Evoque is powered by one of two engines, with the range kicked off by a 147bhp diesel.
-That same engine is also available with 187bhp, and while it feels quicker on the open road, the lesser engine will suffice for most buyers.
-The only petrol engine in the range is a 240bhp turbocharged petrol, and it's only available on the Dynamic and Dynamic Lux trims.
+The Range Rover Evoque is powered by one of two engines, with the range kicked off by JLR’s new 148bhp Ingenium diesel.
+That same engine is also available with 178bhp, and while it feels quicker on the open road, the lesser engine will suffice for most buyers.
+The only petrol engine in the range is a 237bhp turbocharged unit.

 Land Rover recently added a new nine-speed automatic gearbox to the Range Rover Evoque range and while nine gears may sound a little superfluous, it has helped to increase both the cruising refinement and fuel economy.